 Compound interest is calculated on the initial amount borrowed or invested plus any interest that is either charged or earned respectively.
 We use the compound interest formula to calculate the future value of the loan or investment.
-The following post will explain future value and compound interest in HSC Standard Math, specifically focusing on:
+The following post will focus on the following:

 - Compound interest and how it works